argonne-lcf/THAPI-spack/README.md

 specification, one may be able to specify more concurrent packages (as compared to `2` in the above example).

 ### How to Install Spack

+⚠️ **Important**: The default branch for Spack is `develop`, which is unstable.
+To ensure a reliable installation, use the latest release of Spack, as shown below.

 If you don't have Spack installed yet:
 ```bash